-Whenever the weather is slated to dip below 50 degrees Fahrenheit, you’ll want to bring the Christmas cactus indoors.
+Whenever the weather is slated to dip below 50 degrees Fahrenheit, you’ll want to bring the plant indoors.
 If you don’t, then the plant will very likely die.

 It’s also going to be necessary to give the Christmas cactus the best soil that you can.
-If a Christmas cactus doesn’t have well-draining soil, then it’s not going to be able to thrive.
+If this plant doesn’t have well-draining soil, then it’s not going to be able to thrive.

 Finding the right location to place the Christmas cactus is also going to be imperative.
-If you’re putting a Christmas cactus outdoors while living in a warmer climate, then you should play it safe and put the plant in a spot with light shade.
+If you’re putting it outdoors while living in a warmer climate, then you should play it safe and put the plant in a spot with light shade.

 You can put the plant in a sunnier spot once the fall arrives.
 It’ll be fine for the plant to get more direct sunlight during the autumn and winter in warm climates.

-Intense sunlight can actually be quite harmful to the Christmas cactus, though.
-Too much powerful sunlight could even bleach the leaves of the Christmas cactus, and you don’t want that since you’re trying to preserve the look of the plant.
+Intense sunlight can actually be quite harmful to the plant, though.
+Too much powerful sunlight could even bleach the leaves of it, and you don’t want that since you’re trying to preserve the look of the plant.

 Try to be careful not to expose the Christmas cactus to fluctuating temperatures too much either.
-Wild swings in temperature will negatively impact a Christmas cactus even if the temperatures technically fall in ranges that the plant is supposed to be able to tolerate.
+Wild swings in temperature will negatively impact it even if the temperatures technically fall in ranges that the plant is supposed to be able to tolerate.

 It’d be better to take the plant inside if you have prior knowledge that the temperature is going to swing that much.
 Always err on the side of caution when caring for a Christmas cactus.